ibm-cloud-docs/vpc/block_storage_vpc_adjustable_iops.md

 * Adjust IOPS within a [custom IOPS](/docs/vpc?topic=vpc-block-storage-profiles&interface=api#custom) band.
 * Adjust IOPS without having to detach the volume from the virtual server instance.

-The degree to which IOPS can be increased is determined by the maximum that is allowed by the volume's [IOPS tier profile](/docs/vpc?topic=vpc-block-storage-profiles#tiers).
+The degree to which IOPS can be increased is determined by the maximum that is allowed by the volume's [tiered profile](/docs/vpc?topic=vpc-block-storage-profiles#tiers).
 You can adjust IOPS for an IOPS tier based on volume size or select the next profile that allows for increased performance.

-If you use a [Custom IOPS profile](/docs/vpc?topic=vpc-block-storage-profiles#custom), you can increase IOPS by specifying the next IOPS custom band.
+If you use a [custom volume profile](/docs/vpc?topic=vpc-block-storage-profiles#custom), you can increase IOPS by specifying the next IOPS custom band.
 For example, for a volume 10 - 39 GB, you can increase custom IOPS to 1,000 IOPS by specifying a custom IOPS value.
 The IOPS range within a custom band is based on the volume size.
 If you later [increase the size of a volume](/docs/vpc?topic=vpc-expanding-block-storage-volumes), you can increase the IOPS again.

 To adjust a volume's IOPS, the volume must be in an _available_ state and the instance must be running.
 Your user authorization is verified before IOPS is adjusted.